 a.
-Arbitrary Deprivation of Life and other Unlawful or Politically Motivated Killings
+Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings

-There were reports the government or its agents committed arbitrary or unlawful killings.
+There were reports the government or its agents committed several arbitrary or unlawful killings.

-On August 16, police reportedly fatally shot two youths in Kabala, Koinadugu District, who were protesting against the relocation of a "Youth Village" skills center to Tonkolili District.
+During the Njala University student protest in Bo, in the South, on March 23, Sierra Leone Police (SLP) officers fatally shot 18-year-old Ibrahim Jimmy and wounded two other students.
+The protest concerned the university's closure by authorities.
+The Independent Police Complaint Board (IPCB) completed its investigation of the incident and submitted its findings to the Director of Public Prosecutions (DPP) in the Office of the Attorney General.
+There was no evidence that the DPP acted on the report.
+On August 16, 2016, police reportedly fatally shot two youths in Kabala, Koinadugu District, who were protesting against the relocation of a "Youth Village" skills center to Tonkolili District.
 Inspector General of Police Francis Munu established a panel to investigate the incident.
-On August 19, government agency Human Rights Commission Sierra Leone (HRCSL) asked the United Nations to "put on hold" all international peacekeeping recruitment of members of the Sierra Leone Police (SLP) until investigations into the shootings in Kabala were completed.
-In September the government requested that the Independent Police Complaint Board conduct an independent investigation into the matter.
+On August 19, 2016, the Human Rights Commission of Sierra Leone (HRCSL) asked the United Nations to "put on hold" all international peacekeeping recruitment of members of the SLP until investigations into the shootings in Kabala were completed.
+In September 2016 the government requested that the IPCB conduct an independent investigation into the matter.
+The investigation was completed and submitted to the DPP in the attorney general's office.
+There was no evidence the DPP acted on the report.

-On January 22, the High Court released on bail former police officer Osman Conteh in relation to the June 2015 killing of Alimamy Kamara.
-As of October Conteh remained free on bail.
+In January 2016 the High Court released on bail former police officer Osman Conteh in relation to the 2015 killing of Alimamy Kamara.
+As of year's end, Conteh remained free on bail.